-Levees and district pumping plant.
+Levees and district pumping plants.
 On island inundation can create an open water situation where a large fetch could develop and erode the interior of other levees within the District.
-Inundation of the drainage pumps and system can make them inoperable and require replacement.
-Other critical facilities at risk include two fire departments, Isleton city offices and an elementary school.
+Inundation of the drainage pump can make it inoperable and require replacement.
+Other critical facilities at risk include a fire department, police station and elementary school.